The art and science of brickwork

 History of brickwork: a journey through time

-For period and listed buildings, this history isn't just a tale; it's a blueprint for careful conservation so meticulously researching the original matrials and techniques used, helps to ensure every repair and restoration respects the building's authentic heritage.
+For Heritage buildings, this history isn't just a tale; it's a blueprint for careful conservation so meticulously researching the original matrials and techniques used, helps to ensure every repair and restoration respects the building's authentic heritage.
 This deep dive into the buildings historical context helps to provide restoration/repairs that go above and often/sometimes beyond.
 (Armchair experts will never be happy though)

 Periods and types of brick: diagnosing common problems